 - There is NO grace period that allows the conduct of research beyond the expiration date of study approval.
 Therefore, continuing review and re-approval of research must occur on or before the date when the IRB approval expires.

-- To assure that continuing review applications are submitted in a timely manner so that their review occurs prior to the expiration date
+- To assure that continuing review applications are submitted in a timely manner to avoid expiration of the study

 - To review and approve IRB continuing review applications as documented by signature on the xForm